elizabeth-horwath/pennsive.github.io/heudiconv.markdown

 Although it's possible to manually organize NIFTIs into the BIDS structure, doing so is error-prone and inefficient.
 Manual organization may be the only option if dicoms aren't available, but otherwise you can use heudiconv to automatically format the produced NIFTIs according to BIDS.

 Unlike `dcm2niix` which can simply be fed a directory of dicoms, heudiconv requires a bit more setup.
 First, your dicoms be organized either by StudyUID or accession_number.
 Then, you need to run heudiconv with the `-c none -f convertall` options to generate TSVs with dicom metadata needed to write a heuristic.
-Generally, the protocol_name will be the most (only?) useful field, and is used in the heuristic to determine which dicoms go together to create a NIFTI.

 For example,
 ```sh